Packing List & Tips for Self-Guided Multi-Day Canoe Trips…

 Equipment included with canoe rental:

-Personal Floatation Devices (PFDs), Paddles, Bow & Stern lines, Throwing device, Bail bucket, Whistle, and Fire pan (one per group/trip)
+Personal Floatation Devices (PFDs), Paddles, Bow & Stern lines, Throwing cushion (emergency throwing device, not a seat cushion!), Bail bucket, Whistle, and Fire pan (one per group/trip)

 When packing for a trip, you need to think about how many folks are going to be on the trip and how many days your trip will be.
 The summer heat plays a big part in what you bring and how much ice you will need.
 You may want to think about pre-cooking some of your food beforehand.
 Serve energy packed meals.
 Breakfasts could be juice and hot beverages, fresh fruit, bagels and cream cheese, hot and cold cereal selections, or pancakes.
 Lunches could be buffet style with sandwich makings, plus a high carbohydrate selection, like pasta salad.
 Trail mix and beef jerky are nice for snacking.
 For dinner, it is a good idea to always have plenty of fresh salad or vegetables to go along with hearty main dishes such as Pasta Marinara, Teriyaki seafood kabobs, or chicken fajitas.
 Or, if you are really low-maintenance, they make some great freeze-dried food these days!